Getting started

 The kalavai

-client is the main tool to interact with the Kalavai platform, to create and manage both local and public pools and also to interact with them (e.g. deploy models).
+client is the main tool to interact with the Kalavai platform, to create and manage pools and also to interact with them (e.g. deploy models).
 Let's go over its installation.

 From release v0.5.0, you can now install kalavai